bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.6.7
+  - Unified Docker image for both beamline and NERSC SPIN deployment
 - 1.6.6
   - Add BioXTAS RAW & IMP to docker image.
   - Additional changes so we can eventually have a single Docker image for SPIN and beamline deployment